grafana/loki/operator/docs/operator/api.md

 toc: true
 ---

-This Document documents the types introduced by the Prometheus Operator to be consumed by users.
+This Document documents the types introduced by the Loki Operator to be consumed by users.

 > Note this document is generated from code comments.
 When contributing a change to this document please do so by changing the code comments.